Skip to content

 Choose 1 entry point.
 Take 3 cards.
 Optional: +1 contrast card.

-Starting with Orientation
+Starting with an orientation

 Power and Responsibility